 * joint first authors

-9. Diaz Pauli B., Garric S., Evangelista C., Vøllestad A.L. & Edeline E. (In press) Selection for small body size favours contrasting sex-specific life histories, boldness and feeding in Medaka, Oryzias latipes.
+9. Diaz Pauli B., Garric S., Evangelista C., Vøllestad A.L. & Edeline E. (2019) Selection for small body size favours contrasting sex-specific life histories, boldness and feeding in Medaka, Oryzias latipes.
 BMC Evolutionary Biology.

 8. Evangelista C., Olden J.D., Lecerf A. & Cucherousset J. (2019) Scale-dependent patterns of infraspecific trait variations in two globally invasive species.
 Oecologia, 189:1083-1094.

 7. Evangelista C., Cucherousset J. & Lecerf A. (2019) Contrasting ecological impacts of geographically close invasive populations.
 Oecologia, 189:529-536.

 6. Závorka L.*, Lang I.*, Raffard A., Evangelista C., Britton J.R., Olden J.D.O. & Cucherousset J. (2018) Importance of harvest-driven trait changes for invasive species management.
 Frontiers in Ecology and the Environment, 16:317-318.

 5. Jackson M.C.*, Evangelista C.*, Zhao T., Lecerf A., Britton J.R. & Cucherousset J. Between-lake variation in the trophic ecology of an invasive crayfish.
 Freshwater Biology, 62:1501-1510.

 4. Evangelista C., Lecerf A., Britton J.R. & Cucherousset J. (2017) Resource composition mediates the effects of intraspecific variability in nutrient recycling on ecosystem processes.
 Oikos, 126:1439-1450.